wpmetabox/docsv2/docs/tutorials/create-taxonomy-thumbnails-featured-images.md

 ![The result](https://i.imgur.com/AfqYQyN.png)

-## Display Featured Images of Taxonomy
+## Displaying featured images of taxonomy

 I have an archive page for each taxonomy term.
 However, they haven’t had featured images yet, so I will create one at the top.